Kid with phone

 6. Protection against Scams and Malware: By having remote control over the iPhone, you can prevent your child from accidentally downloading malicious apps or falling for phishing scams that can compromise their security.

-By considering these reasons and taking advantage of remote locking features, you can actively protect your child’s well-being in the digital realm while nurturing their healthy development.
+Consider these reasons and use remote lockout capabilities to actively secure your child’s digital well-being while encouraging their healthy development.

 How to Lock Your Child’s iPhone Using Screen Time